 Helicopters More Dangerous Than Planes When Analyzed On A Flight-Time Basis

 A study showed that during 100,000 hours of flight via planes versus 100,000 hours of flight via helicopter resulted in an accident rate of 0.175 accidents compared to 7.5.
 Helicopters operate much closer to the ground, buildings and other obstacles than planes do and carry an elevated risk of collision as a result.
 The high risk of aviation accidents suggests the need for more stringent regulations and safety protocols for the service and operation of helicopters.
 When the failure to hold pilots and mechanics to high standards results in severe injuries and the loss of life, it is important that the victims are compensated fairly for their medical treatment, pain and suffering and all other costs related to their aviation accident.

 Loved One In A Helicopter Crash?
 Get Help From An Attorney Who Has Litigated Helicopter Accident Cases Before

-If you or a loved one has been involved in a helicopter accident, contact Rosenfeld Injury Lawyers now to arrange a free consultation with a qualified helicopter accident attorney.
+If you, or a loved one, have been involved in a helicopter accident, contact Rosenfeld Injury Lawyers now to arrange a free consultation with a qualified helicopter accident attorney.
 Attorney Jonathan Rosenfeld has handled numerous helicopter accident cases including the crash of an Illinois Department of Transportation accident involving three workers from the Illinois State Toll Highway Authority.
 During our meeting, we will review the details of your case, explain your legal rights and let you know how we plan to proceed with your case.
-We will perform our own investigation into the cause of your accident in order to determine who should be liable and how best to recover damages on your behalf and if we are unable to help you or fail to collect compensation on your behalf, our services and advice will be at no cost to you.
+We will perform an internal investigation into the cause of your accident to determine who should be liable and how best to recover damages on your behalf and if we are unable to help you or fail to collect compensation on your behalf, our services and advice will be at no cost to you.